common-workflow-library/legacy/workflows/GATK/README.md

 * output cleanup, we don't need to save all the files the workflow currently does
 * zip file for DepthOfCoverage
 * need to stream between samtools/bwa steps for performance
+* add scatter/gather based on chr to the workflow